pratik-stha/GVSU-CIS641-MISCHIEF-MANAGEMENT/functional-models/use-case-description1.md

 If the Calculator User wants to convert units of length, the **S-3 unit conversion subflow** is performed.
 2. After the calculation, Calculator gives Calculator User the option to:
   + Continue working with the current figure.
-  + Choose calculator functionality.
+  + Choose from menu of calculator functionality.
-  + Reset number to zero and enter new equation or conversion.
   + End progam.

 ## Sub-Flows